Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Problem Structure

-\eqref{problem_structure} is a so-called existence-constrained semi-infinite program (ESIP) \citep{djelassiGlobalSolutionSemiinfinite2021}.
+\eqref{problem_structure} is an adjustable robust optimization problem \citep{ben-talAdjustableRobustSolutions2004} which can naturally be formulated as a so-called existence-constrained semi-infinite program (ESIP) \citep{djelassiGlobalSolutionSemiinfinite2021}.
 Importantly, if the feasible set of the lower-level problem $\mathcal{Z}(\mathbf{x}, \mathbf{y})$ depends on the uncertain variables $\mathbf{y}$, \eqref{medial_level} is a generalized semi-infinite program (GSIP).
-To facilitate the solution of \eqref{medial_level}, the coupling constraints $g_{j}(\mathbf{y}, \mathbf{z})$ in $\mathcal{Z}(\mathbf{x}, \mathbf{y})$, which introduce the dependency of the medial-level variables $\mathbf{y}$, are moved into the objective function:
+To facilitate the solution of \eqref{medial_level}, the coupling constraints $g_{j}(\mathbf{y}, \mathbf{z})$ in $\mathcal{Z}(\mathbf{x}, \mathbf{y})$, which introduce the dependence on the medial-level variables $\mathbf{y}$, are moved into the objective function:

 Here $j \in \mathcal{J}$ are the indices of the coupling constraints.
 If \eqref{medial_level} is replaced by \eqref{eq:mlp_ref} in \eqref{problem_structure}, an equivalent ESIP is obtained (cf. Section $5.2.4$ in \cite{djelassidiskretisierungsbasiertealgorithmenfur2020}).